 Those with Catholic family or friends often wonder if they can attend Mass with their loved ones.
-The Catholic Church says that everyone is welcome to participate, as long as they act respectfully and follow specific guidelines.
+The Catholic Church says everyone is welcome to participate if they act respectfully and follow specific guidelines.
 Overall, anyone can attend a Catholic Mass.

-You can attend a Catholic Church without being a Catholic, but you won’t be allowed to take part in the Eucharist.
+You can attend a Catholic Church without being a Catholic, but you won’t be allowed to participate in the Eucharist.
 Only those who have completed the First Holy Communion sacrament and are currently in a state of grace can receive it.
 Non-Catholic visitors can participate in everything else.

 What Do You Wear to a Catholic Church?

-Overall, attendees should dress appropriately for the venue, such as Business Casual, which includes clean clothes that don’t have holes or stains on them.
+Overall, attendees should dress appropriately for the venue, such as Business Casual, which includes clean clothes that don’t have holes or stains.

-Many Catholics also prefer to wear nice shoes, such as flats or heels as well.
+Many Catholics also prefer to wear nice shoes, such as flats or heels.
 Today, Catholic Churches expect attendees to prioritize attending over clothes, so they will understand if someone comes dressed casually rather than dressed up.

 Can You Take Communion in a Catholic Church if You Aren’t Catholic?

 If a visitor isn’t a Catholic, they can’t take the Eucharist, as doing so would be very disrespectful.
-The Catholic Church has many specific rules when it comes to who can receive the bread and wine.
+The Catholic Church has many specific rules regarding who can receive the bread and wine.

 Catholics are the only people who are permitted to receive the Holy Communion.
-There are some additional rules they need to follow, including being free of grave sin and having completed at least one hour of fasting before receiving the Sacrament.
+They need to follow some additional rules, including being free of grave sin and having completed at least one hour of fasting before receiving the Sacrament.

-Those who have committed a grave sin do not take the Eucharist without first attending a confession.
+Those who have committed a grave sin do not take the Eucharist without attending a confession.

 When You Can’t Receive Communion at Church

-There are two different actions a visitor can take at a Catholic Church when they can’t receive the Eucharist.
+A visitor can take two different actions at a Catholic Church when they can’t receive the Eucharist.

-The Church permits attendees to take whichever option makes them feel the most comfortable.
-If they do join the line, they should make sure they don’t take the bread.
-Sometimes, clergy will unknowingly give it out to those who can’t technically receive it.
+The Church permits attendees to take whichever option makes them most comfortable.
+If they join the line, they should ensure they don’t take the bread.
+Sometimes, clergy will unknowingly give it to those who can’t technically receive it.

 When attending a Catholic Church for the first time, it would be best to sit back and observe the proceedings.
 That way, they can get an understanding of how Communion goes.